MaksimZinovev/peter-pal/.kanbn/tasks/ppa16-navigation-improvements-focus.md

 2. Command palette is opened and initial search items are displayed
 3. First item in the list of initial search items is selected
 2. User starts typing a search query.
-3. User observes that the first search result matching the query is automatically selected in the results list
+3. User observes that the first search result matching the query is automatically selected in the results list in the palette
 4. User presses the up or down arrow keys to navigate through the list of search results.